-Our executive compensation program is designed to attract and retain highly skilled and motivated employees who will manage the Company in a manner to:
+Our executive compensation program is designed to attract, motivate and retain highly skilled employees who will manage the Company in a manner to:

-- generate dividends for our shareholders; - preserve our capital; - advance the interests of our shareholders; and - maintain a culture of integrity and ensure that employees are not compensated for excessive risk taking.
+- preserve our capital; - generate dividends for our shareholders; - advance the interests of our shareholders; and - · maintain a culture of integrity and ensure that employees are not compensated for excessive risk taking.

-We incorporate a pay-for-performance philosophy into the design of our compensation programs by linking incentive compensation to our operating performance and the attainment of both corporate and individual financial, operational and strategic objectives.
-We also actively promote the ownership of Company stock by our executive officers, including formally establishing stock ownership guidelines and historically paying incentive compensation to officers of the Company in shares of Company stock.
+We incorporate a pay-for-performance philosophy into the design of our compensation programs by linking incentive compensation to our operating performance and the attainment of financial, operational and strategic objectives.
+We also actively promote the ownership of Company stock by our executive officers, including formally establishing stock ownership guidelines and maintaining a compensation program focused on time-based and performance-based vesting equity.

-The Compensation Committee understands that the specialized nature and complexities of the Company's business, and in particular its investment, financing and risk management activities and REIT structure, require individuals with unique skills and experience.
-The Compensation Committee also understands the potential volatility in the Company's performance given its use of leverage in its business model to enhance returns to shareholders, and the Company's exposure to macroeconomic conditions, interest rates, monetary policy (globally but especially in the U.S.), regulatory policy, and fiscal policy.
-The Company is also exposed to general market conditions for our investments which may impact their performance and their liquidity.
-Many factors affecting Company performance are beyond its control, and the Compensation Committee has sought to establish a compensation program and performance criteria that accounts for the potential volatility of the Company's results on a year-to-year basis.
+The Compensation Committee understands that the specialized nature and complexities of the Company's business, and in particular its investment, financing and risk management activities and REIT structure, require individuals with unique experience and skills.
+The Compensation Committee also understands the potential volatility in the Company's performance given its use of leverage in its business model and the Company's exposure to macroeconomic conditions, interest rates, monetary policy (globally but especially in the U.S.), regulatory policy, and fiscal policy.
+The Company is also exposed to general market conditions for our investments which may impact their value and performance.
+Many factors affecting Company performance are beyond its control, and the Compensation Committee has established a compensation program and performance criteria that accounts for the potential volatility of the Company's results on a year-to-year basis.